Elisapie: Biography

-If the Weather Permits
+Film

 Isaac's 2003 National Film Board of Canada documentary If the Weather Permits, filmed in Kangiqsujuaq, northern Quebec, looks at the changing lifestyles of Inuit in Nunavik.
 The film received several awards, including the Claude Jutra Award for best new director at the Rendez-vous du cinéma québécois, and the Rigoberta Menchú Prize at the First Peoples' Festival.
 It is included in the 2011 Inuit film anthology Unikkausivut: Sharing Our Stories.

+In 2016, she had an acting role in Marc Séguin's film Stealing Alice.
+In 2026, Isaac and Séguin collaborated on the short animated film Piluk, which is slated to premiere at the 79th Locarno Film Festival.

 Personal life

 Isaac dated actor Patrice Robitaille from 2003 to 2011.
 In 2006, she gave birth to a daughter.
 She also has a son, born in 2014.
 In February 2018, she revealed that she was pregnant with her third child, a boy.